MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 There are knight tours and king tours, and magic squares.
 Let's give them a mix.

+#### Laurence O'Toole: K(Not) String Theory

+Rational tangles are a way to represent any fraction using two lengths of rope.
+They were first introduced and studied by John Conway.
+Every implementation seems to use two standard moves for manipulating the ends of the rope.
+However, there are an additional nine building blocks for how to move.

 #### Anindya Sharma: The Shape of Our Notes

 Three mathematicians gathered in a room and discussed how they structured their (digital) maths notes.
 This led to a fun exploration of some pleasing structures, and a couple of nice metaphors for other parts of life.